Virginia ex-governor gets two years in prison for corruption

 A jury found McDonnell guilty of 11 charges of public corruption in September.
 He and his wife were charged with receiving $177,000 in loans and gifts from Williams, the chief executive of Star Scientific Inc, in exchange for promoting his company’s main product, the anti-inflammatory Anatabloc.

-Gifts included a $6,500 Rolex watch, wedding and engagement presents, money for McDonnell’s daughters, and golf outings and equipment.
+Gifts to the couple included a $6,500 Rolex watch, wedding and engagement presents, money for McDonnell’s daughters, and golf outings and equipment.

-Williams, who was granted immunity in exchange for testifying for the prosecution, provided a $50,000 loan and a $15,000 “gift” to cover wedding expenses for McDonnell’s daughter.
+Williams, who was granted immunity in exchange for testifying for the prosecution, provided a $50,000 loan and a $15,000 “gift” to cover wedding expenses.
 He also gave a $70,000 loan to a corporation that the governor and his sister used to manage beach properties.